cablelabs/xilinx-operator/README.md

 http://localhost:8001/api/v1/nodes/worker-0.test.cablelabs.com/status
 ```

 There is also an [ansible playbook](k8s_delete.yml) that will attempt to clean up after the operator is removed.
-This playbook assumes the pods were run int he default namespace.
+This playbook assumes the pods were run in the default namespace.

 # Development workflow